cugur1978/ATLaS/README.md

 # ATLaS
 Assistant Toolkit for Laboratory Solutions

-The manuscript of ATLaS is under review now.
+The manuscript of ATLaS is under review at the moment.